Conte-Ecology/nasaProjections/README.md

 # Description
 This repository houses the scripts used to process the climate projection data on a 25 sq km resolution.
-The daily time series data for 3 different climate variables (precipitation, minimum temperature, maximum temperature) are provided in the form of NetCDF files.
+The daily time series data for 3 different climate variables (precipitation, minimum temperature, maximum temperature) exist in the form of NetCDF files.
 A single file contains the daily data for one climate variable over one year for one model/emissions scenario combination.
 Each time series is associated with the lat/lon coordinates of the centroid of